-To calculate the entry in the second row and first column of , we take the first row of and the second column of : where we have calculated that .
+To calculate the entry in the second row and first column of , we take the second row of and the first column of where we have calculated that .
 Finally, we use the second row of and the second column of to calculate that after calculating that .

 Note that calculating in this instance will give a different result to , namely, that

 In this explainer alone, we have described the matrix operations of addition/subtraction, transposition, and multiplication (for matrices, at least).
-Although there are plenty more operations involving matrices, we will now practice two questions where all of the ideas covered in this explainer are combined together.
+Although there are plenty more operations involving matrices, we will now practice one question where all of the ideas covered in this explainer are combined together.